Ask questions about this school. Answers use aggregated data and are subject to error.

 Describe leadership activities you have participated in.
 Why did you get that low DAT score?
 How did you prepare for the DAT?
 Why did you attend so many colleges?

-Students said the most interesting question asked at University of Washington School of Dentistry discussed a variety of topics, with a focus on comparing healthcare systems, personal motivations for choosing the school, views on universal healthcare, manual dexterity, and potential contributions to the field of dentistry.
-Many responses indicated the interview format may have been an MMI (Multiple Mini Interview) as some participants mentioned a nondisclosure agreement.
+Students said most interesting question asked at University of Washington School of Dentistry discussed a variety of topics, including comparing healthcare systems, reasons for choosing a specific school, contributions to dentistry, opinions on universal healthcare, and manual dexterity demonstrations.
+Many responses mentioned an MMI format with a nondisclosure agreement, while other common themes included personal interests, professional goals, and societal healthcare challenges.

 Why do you think dental services are inaccessible to certain groups?
 Why are there underserved/raral areas?
 I'm not sure of the exact phrasing but it was a question somewhat like this.